aimeos/aimeos-docs/src/cronjobs/catalog-csv-import.md

 * A new line character within the field data doesn't need to be treated specially
 * The line ending must be a new line character (or a "\r\n" produced by Windows)

-Your CSV files can **start with a header** describing the columns so they are more readable by humans.
+Your CSV files can **start with a header** describing the columns, so they are more readable by humans.
 In this case, you need to configure the import to **skip these lines** using the [controller/jobs/catalog/import/csv/skip-lines](../config/controller-jobs/catalog-import.md#skip-lines) configuration.

 !!! note
     If you are using TYPO3, you have to put all configuration into the TSConfig field of the appropriate scheduler task.
 For all other frameworks, the settings must be added to the configuration file.